-Spices, flavorings: Fennel pollen makes a great spice - overtones are flowery and resinous.
+Spices, flavorings: Fennel pollen makes a great spice - a richer anise with more overtones.
 Put flowers on any flat surface, shake them or brush them together, or just leave for several days.
-You can use this fresh or dry, in quantities from a pinch to a tablespoon - a little at first, to see how you like it.
-Try on fish, chicken, rice, eggplant, potatoes; mix with Herbes de Provence, curries, or spice-cake-like mixes in sweets.
-You'll find recipes on line, including at http://www.fivecreeks.org/info/FennelPollen.pdf.
+You can use this fresh or dry for several days more (try warming the oven, turning it off, and leaving the pollen there for a few hours).
+Use a teaspoon to a tablespoon - a little at first, to see how you like it.
+Try on fish, chicken, rice, eggplant, potatoes; mix with Herbes de Provence, curries, spice-cake type mixes in sweets.

 Fennel fronds are great for steaming; some use them in dips.
-Wild celery (Apiuim graveolens) is simply the domestic plant gone wild and stronger.
-Bay leaves are great in cooking.
+Wild celery is simply the domestic plant gone wilder and stronger.
+Bay leaves are great in cooking - stronger than "bought."

-Salty and zesty: Crunchy native pickleweed (Salicornia spp.) was a favorite with settlers and is showing up in salads.
-Better, take all you want of invasive Salsola, a feathery-looking, salty, crunchy relative of tumbleweed that grows along the Bay.
-Italians call it agretti; delicious lightly steamed, with vinaigrette.
-Common purslane, Portulaca olerace, is crunchy, salty, a bit sour, and high in nutrients.
+Salty zest for salads: Crunchy native pickleweed (Salicornia spp.) was a favorite with settlers and is showing up in fancy restaurants.
+Take all you want of invasive Salsola, a feathery-looking relative of tumbleweed (salty, crunchy);.
+Common purslane, Portulaca olerace, is crunchy, salty, a bit sour; high in nutrients and omega-3 fatty acids; can be cooked or used in soups, also medicinal uses).

 Nuts: Wild hazelnuts (Corylus cornuta) are delicous, but squirrels usually beat you to them.
 Bay laurel (Umbellularia californica) is a relative of avocado.
-The oily green tip of the seed is edible raw; nuts can be roasted.
+The oily seed is edible raw (oily green tip only) or roasted (delicious).
 Leaves are used for seasoning - they are stronger than European varieties, so don't use much.
 Native Americans used them to get rid of lice and fleas and keep insects out of graineries.